saranshagarwal202/Cats_versus_Dogs/README.md

-# CAT_V_DOG
+# CATS_V_DOGS
-The following is an attempt to learn CNN using a self built CNN model.
-The final .ipynb notebook is uploaded here.
-The model achieved 96.8% accuracy in testing set.
+This project shows the training of the famous Cats-versus-Dogs model from Kaggle, implemented using TensorFlow and Keras.
+I tried applying and configuring the model using a variety of CNNs and fully connected layers, to create a novel network, to maximise accuracy and minimise generalisation error.
+The final notebook uploaded here achieved a testing accuracy of 96.8%.